 Both Washington FFA and National FFA offer an Agriscience Fair that recognizes student researchers studying the application of agricultural scientific principles and emerging technologies in agricultural enterprises.
 The agriscience fair is for middle and high school students.
 Participation begins at the local level and progresses to state and national levels.

-• Registration via JudgingCard will open January 15th and will close on March 15th.
+• Registration via JudgingCard will open on January 15 and will close on March 15.

 To qualify for both the state and national FFA agriscience fairs students must: